bbeek/refactorlegacy/Demos/SplitPhase/Steps.md

 And test!

-2. Create intermediate datastructure and add to second method (using `Change signature` refactor)
+2. Create intermediate datastructure and add to second method (using `Change signature` refactor, Ctrl+'.')

 New class `OrderData.cs`